JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-If we use the same example as the one placed before this exercise, we get the following results.
+The same code as before this example gives the following results.

 ```jldoctest currency
 julia> eur = convert(Euro, Dollar(1.3))